EFSCOIN/Efscoin/README.md

-# NOOBS (New Out of Box Software)
+# EFSCOIN

-#### An easy Operating System installer for the Raspberry Pi
+### An easy Operating System installer for the Raspberry Pi

-NOOBS is designed to make it easy to select and install operating systems for the Raspberry Pi without having to worry about manually imaging your SD card.
+EFSCOIN is designed to make it easy to select and install operating systems for the Raspberry Pi without having to worry about manually imaging your SD card.

 The latest official release of EFSCOIN can be downloaded from http://downloads.raspberrypi.org/NOOBS_latest